mami-project/pathspider/doc/plugindev.rst

 The following code can be found in the quickstart example as a starting point for developing your plugin.
-If you are not using the quickstart example, you may copy and paste this code a Python file under ``pathspider/plugins/`` in the directory structure.
+If you are not using the quickstart example, you may copy and paste this code into a Python file under ``pathspider/plugins/`` in the directory structure.
 This example is explained in the following sections.

 .. code-block:: python